ptitmouton/po-loader/README.md

-# Gettext loader for WebPack
+# Gettext loader for Webpack

 Loads gettext .po/.pot/.mo files into JavaScript as precompiled functions using [gettext-to-messageformat] and [messageformat].

+For loading ICU MessageFormat content, see [messageformat-loader].

 ## Installation